ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

             show-sql: true

-2. Performing the query
+2. Generating the query
 =======================

-1. **Perform Query:** In most occasions, it is sufficient to perform any one of the following methods:
+1. **Query Generation:** In most occasions, it is sufficient to execute any one of the following methods:

     .. code-block:: java